-- 1. Authorization of 1 month may be granted for treatment of chimeric antigen receptor (CAR) T cell-induced cytokine release syndrome (CRS). - 2.
+- 1. Authorization of 1 month may be granted for members 2 years of age or older for treatment of chimeric antigen receptor (CAR) T cell-induced cytokine release syndrome (CRS). - 2.
 Authorization of 1 month may be granted for treatment of cytokine release syndrome in members with refractory CRS related to blinatumomab therapy.

-G. Unicentric Castleman's Disease
+G. Unicentric Castleman disease

-Authorization of 12 months may be granted for treatment of unicentric Castleman's disease when all of the following are met:
+Authorization of 12 months may be granted for treatment of unicentric Castleman disease when all of the following are met:

 - 1. The member is HIV-negative. - 2.
 The member is human herpesvirus-8-negative. - 3.
-The requested drug will be used as monotherapy. - 4.
-The requested drug is being used as second-line therapy for relapsed/refractory disease.
+The requested medication will be used as a single agent. - 4.
+The disease has progressed following treatment of relapsed/refractory disease.

-H. Multicentric Castleman's Disease
+H. Multicentric Castleman disease

-Authorization of 12 months may be granted for treatment of multicentric Castleman's disease when both of the following are met:
+Authorization of 12 months may be granted for treatment of multicentric Castleman disease when both of the following are met:

-- 1. The requested drug will be used as monotherapy. - The requested drug is being used as second-line therapy for relapsed/refractory or progressive disease.
+- 1. The requested medication will be used as a single agent. - 2.
+The disease has progressed following treatment of relapsed/refractory or progressive disease.

-I. Immunotherapy-related Inflammatory Arthritis
+I. Immunotherapy-related inflammatory arthritis

-Authorization of 12 months may be granted for treatment of severe/refractory immunotherapy-related inflammatory arthritis that is not responding to corticosteroids and anti-inflammatory agents.
+Authorization of 12 months may be granted for treatment of severe/refractory immunotherapy-related inflammatory arthritis when either of the following criteria is met: